nopnop2002/Arduino-STM32-8bitTFT/examples/JpegView_240x320_SMT32/README.md

 - JPEG decoder library V1.8.1
 https://github.com/Bodmer/JPEGDecoder

-# Wirering for TFT built-in SD-CARD Reader
+# Wiring for TFT built-in SD-CARD Reader
 STM32 has multiple SPI ports.
 The number of ports varies by model.
 This project uses SPI_2 as the SPI port.